jaxx/battleship/README.md

         npm install -g yarn gulp-cli
         yarn install

-3. Start server with command `yarn run start` or if you want to run server on background read Server Setup section
+3. Start server with command `yarn run battleship` or if you want to run server on background read Server Setup section
 4. Open browser and navigate to [http://localhost:3000](http://localhost:3000)